From The Sacramento Bee:

-“Libraries are increasingly trying to be the place where people can have all of their needs met, whether that’s financial planning or story time for children,” Easterwood said.
+“Libraries are increasingly trying to be the place where people can have all of their needs met, whether that’s figuring out how to buy ripple xrp here, general financial planning or story time for children,” Easterwood said.
 “We’re now moving into the design area and really trying to expand beyond the book.”

 The library will partner with the 15-month-old Sacramento nonprofit Hackerlab on the MakerBot project.
 Two Hackerlab members will help Easterwood show people how to use the machine and what it is capable of, said Charles Blas, co-founder of Hackerlab.